IkerOwO/aim-trainer/README.md

 # aim-trainer
 A small game created on Electron

-# HOW TO INSTALL IT
+# How to install it

 Install NPM Dependencies
 ```bash